 Crude oil accounts for more than 30% of the Company's total cost of goods sold.
 Because of the commodity nature of oil, the cost of the Company's refined products is highly dependent on international crude oil and product prices.
-Fluctuations in the price of crude oil and finished products in the global market arise from factors that are beyond the Company's control, such as changes in global oil supply and demand The Company's financial results are primarily affected by the differential or margin between the prices for its refined petroleum products and the prices for the crude oil that is the main raw material for these refined petroleum products., geopolitical factors (such as the current Russia-Ukraine conflict), global economic conditions, weather, and government regulations.
+Fluctuations in the price of crude oil and finished products in the global market arise from factors that are beyond the Company's control, such as changes in global oil supply and demand The Company's financial results are primarily affected by the differential or margin between the prices for its refined petroleum products., geopolitical factors (such as the current Russia-Ukraine conflict), global economic conditions, weather, and government regulations.
 The Company holds approximately two months of crude oil and finished petroleum products inventory in the Philippines, which is accounted for using the first in-first-out method.
-Thus, a sharp drop in crude oil prices, for example, will result in losses, as the Company sells products produced from higher-priced crude oil, at lower prices.
+Thus, a sharp drop in crude oil prices, for example, will result in losses, as the Company sells products products produced from higher-priced crude oil, at lower prices.